cloudflare/workers-for-platforms-example/README.md

    > 1. Click "Create Token".
 This token is used with `Bearer`.
 OR:
    > 2. Click "View" next to "Global API Key".
 This token is the `X-Auth-Key`.

-5. Run the Worker in dev local mode.
+5. Run the Worker in dev mode:
    ```
-   npx wrangler dev --local
+   npx wrangler dev
    ```
    Or publish:
    ```
    npx wrangler publish
    ```
-   > As of 7 Sept 2022, dynamic dispatch does not work in wrangler dev mode.
-However, it will work when published.
-We will support this in the future.
+   > Dev mode will still use the configured dispatch namespace.
+Take care you're not accidentally modifying production!

 Once the Worker is live, visit [localhost:8787](http://localhost:8787/) in a browser and click the `Initialize` link.
 Have fun!